Hiring

 Beyond these archetypes, a successful Chief of Staff candidate will always possess high emotional intelligence, discretion, and a profound ability to build rapport and trust with their principal.

 Normal recruiting methods, like posting a job description on a public board or using a generalist recruiting firm, often fail for Chief of Staff roles.
-The primary reason is that most exceptional Chief of Staff candidates are not actively looking for a job; they are typically high-performing individuals already adding significant value in their current roles.
+The primary reason is that most exceptional Chief of Staff candidates are not actively looking for a job; they are typically high-performing individuals already adding significant use in their current roles.
 They need to be proactively sourced and engaged.

 A generic job description for a Chief of Staff rarely captures the specific archetype a company needs, attracting a wide range of mismatched applicants.
 This leads to a high volume of irrelevant resumes and significant time wasted by hiring managers sifting through candidates who do not fit the true, specific requirements of the role.
 Furthermore, because chemistry with the principal is so critical, a standard skills-based interview process often misses the most important element for success.
 Marketplaces or traditional recruiting firms that focus on inbound applications or keyword matching are ill-equipped to identify and engage these unique, passive candidates who require a highly tailored approach and a deep understanding of the principal's working style and needs.

-1. Profile Definition with the Client: We start by conducting an in-depth session with the principal to precisely define the Chief of Staff archetype required: operator, strategic researcher, or EA+.
+• Profile Definition with the Client: We start by conducting an in-depth session with the principal to precisely define the Chief of Staff archetype required: operator, strategic researcher, or EA+.
 We ask targeted questions about daily challenges, desired use points, and the principal's working style to create an extremely specific candidate profile.
 This crucial first step ensures alignment and prevents miscommunication.

-1. Recruiting from Scratch First-Round Screens: We conduct rigorous first-round screens that go beyond typical resume reviews.
+• Recruiting from Scratch First-Round Screens: We conduct rigorous first-round screens that go beyond typical resume reviews.
 We evaluate candidates not just for skills, but for their proven ability to excel in the specific CoS archetype identified.
 We assess their problem-solving approach, communication style, discretion, and, critically, their understanding of the unique principal-Chief of Staff relationship.
 We also prepare candidates for critical conversations about career path and growth opportunities.

-1. Candidate Advisory Through Offer: We guide both the principal and the candidate through the interview process, ensuring consistent feedback loops and addressing any concerns about culture fit, working styles, and long-term potential.
+• Candidate Advisory Through Offer: We guide both the principal and the candidate through the interview process, ensuring consistent feedback loops and addressing any concerns about culture fit, working styles, and long-term potential.
 We facilitate open discussions about career trajectory for the Chief of Staff role, which is vital for securing top talent.
 Our goal is a seamless process from first introduction to offer accepted, averaging 29 days from open req to offer in our data.

-Why Recruiting from Scratch Knows This
+Why Recruiting from Scratch Knows How to Hire a Chief of Staff

-Chief Of Staff Salary in 2026
+What is the Average Chief of Staff Salary in 2026?

 Based on our analysis of 67 Chief Of Staff job postings: